 During a BOGO sale, I ordered two foundations, a finishing powder and a brush [finally!
 I had been waiting to justify a purchase, and this was the perfect excuse].
 I accidentally received an incorrect shade, and Annie immediately emailed me back to let me know she would send the correct one and I could keep the other.
 Absolutely wonderful customer service!
 That alone, nevermind the wonderful pricing, quality product, and constant deals/freebies, is enough to keep me buying.
 I truly think she deserves to market this as a high end product [which it is] commercially.
 It is worth several times its price [but my idea of 'worth' might be skewed by artificially inflated goods lol].
 This should definitely be in Sephora with its own display and a cute little placard telling its story.

 I bought this when I was NC20 in MAC.
 I have an olive undertone, so the MAC's foundation was a bit too orange for me.
 The colour I got was Creamy Olive, which suited me PERFECTLY.
-I have never come across any foundations that has such a good range of undertones!
-This oxidises a bit during the day though, which I don't like...it seems to get a bit more orangeish.
+I have NEVER come across any foundations that has such a good range of undertones!
+This oxidises a bit during the day though, which I don't like...it seems to get a bit more orange.

 At the time I bought this, I had combination normal-oily skin (which later became dry because of Chanel's Vitalumiere Aqua), and the finish of this was quite nice.
 On my now dry skin, the finish isn't optimal - mineral foundations have a tendency of accentuating dryness.
-It probably adds to the fact that I'm a noob with mineral foundation.
-But still, if I moisturize well enough, this looks very nice and natural.

 Firstly, I live in the UK & was told it would take 2-3 weeks to arrive & it only took 6 days!:)